luthfirahmad/luthfirahmad.github.io/_posts/2020-9-27-Managing-Uncertainty-In-Remote.md

 After doing testing, usually, you plan the meeting for presenting your result.
 In normal times, you can just ask the team at what time they were available.
 But at this time, you must create a schedule that works for everyone.

 You can use Google calendar to check the available time for each team member.
 So they can’t be missed sharing time session.
-We also use the Google calendar plugin in Slack, so people can get the notification about the session.
+We also use the Google calendar plugin in Slack, so people can get the notification about the session.<br />
 <br />

 ## Pre-Release 🚀